ricardomokhtari/Amicus/ReadMe.md

-# AMICUS
-### An open source, educational and diagnostic tool for dementia
+# AMICUS - An open source, educational and diagnostic tool for dementia

-#### NOTE: This is a work in progress.
-In its current state, Amicus behaves like a very basic version of Siri/Google Assistant (except interface is via text not speech).
-More to come!
+## NOTE: This is a work in progress.

+#### In its current state, Amicus behaves like a very basic version of Siri/Google Assistant (except text not speech input).

+#### More to come!

 Goal:
 To create a verbal voice assistant AI that converses with users with 2 aims: